-In his 1980 assessment, Hubbert obtained five separate estimates, using basically three approaches (table 9).
-In his first approach he derived equations for the magnitudes and rates of change of gas production and discoveries by noting some simple boundary conditions for the production cycle and fitting a second order equation to these conditions.
-By further manipulating the equation obtained by this exercise, Hubbert derived three separate but related methods of estimating Q ${\infty}$, two involving the curve of cumulative discoveries and one involving production rate as a function of cumulative production.
+rived equations for the magnitudes and rates of change of gas production and discoveries by noting some simple boundary conditions for the production cycle^{} and fitting a second order equation ^{ } to these conditions.
+By further manipulating the equation obtained by this exercise, Hubbert derived three separate but related methods of estimating Q_m , two involving the curve of cumulative discoveries and one involving production rate as a function of cumulative production.